Onlaperd/Onlaperd/README.md

 ## Hi there 👋 My name is Onlapus

 ## About me
-💻 Fullstack python and java developer
+💻 Fullstack Python and Java developer

 🌍 From Ukraine